 1. Choosing the wrong SSL Certificate for your site

-SSL Certificates come in different forms and prices.
-You can pay as little as $7.99 to secure your website, or spend thousands of dollars on a single certificate.
+SSL Certificates have different forms and prices.
+You can pay as little as $6.99 to secure your website, or spend thousands of dollars on a single certificate.
 The sheer choice can be overwhelming at first, but there’s no need to rush.
 Go through the entire list of SSL brands and analyze the specs and features of each product.
 More expensive isn’t always better for your particular project, just like cheap isn’t often good enough.
 You need to know exactly what type of SSL your website requires.